hakatashi/japanese.js/README.md

 The most modern and widely used form of romanization.
 Wikipedia uses this guideline to name their article title and text.
-This is mixed version of traditional and modified Hepburn and easyly recognized for everyone.
+This is mixed version of traditional and modified Hepburn and easily recognizable for everyone.

 ##### Traditional and Modified Hepburn

 Source: http://en.wikipedia.org/wiki/Hepburn_romanization

-Actually this is not the specification.
+Actually this is not a specification.
 Hepburn romanization is very widely known but nobody other than Hepburn knows the REAL definition of these method.

 ##### Kunrei-shiki and Nihon-shiki